georgeonalo/Serverless-Web-Application-1_StaticWebHosting-/README.md

  ##### Next

-  ✅ Proceed to the next module, User Management: ([georgeonalo /
+  ✅ Proceed to the next module, ([georgeonalo
+/
 Serverless-Web-Application-2_UserManagement-]), wherein you'll configure Amazon Cognito User Pools to manage the users for our application.